Surya Siddhanta: Planets and their characteristics

-The text treats earth as a stationary globe around which sun, moon and five planets orbit.
-It makes no mention of Uranus, Neptune and Pluto.
+The text treats earth as a stationary globe around which the sun, moon, and five planets orbit.
+It makes no mention of planets beyond Saturn or other objects in the Solar System.
 It presents mathematical formulae to calculate the orbits, diameters, predict their future locations and cautions that the minor corrections are necessary over time to the formulae for the various astronomical bodies.

 The text describes some of its formulae with the use of very large numbers for "divya-yuga", stating that at the end of this yuga, Earth and all astronomical bodies return to the same starting point and the cycle of existence repeats again.
 These very large numbers based on divya-yuga, when divided and converted into decimal numbers for each planet, give reasonably accurate sidereal periods when compared to modern era western calculations.